RagnarB83/ash-documentation/docs/setup.rst

     pip install pyscf       #PySCF QM program
     pip install pyframe     #polarizable embedding helper tool

-Optional installation of `Psi4 <http://www.psicode.org/>`_ , best done via Conda:
+Optional installation of the `Psi4 <http://www.psicode.org/>`_ QM code (if you intend to use it), best done via Conda:

 .. code-block:: shell

-    conda install psi4
+    conda install psi4 psi4-rt -c psi4

 **Step 8.** Try it out.

 * If not doing QM/MM: The regular Python3 executable, *python3*  can be used to run all ASH scripts.

 * If doing QM/MM: The Python-Julia executable, *python-jl* should always be used (for fast treatment of large systems via Julia).
-The python-jl executable was installe
+The python-jl executable was installed in the same dir as the python3 executable (e.g. in the conda environment).

 Example ASH script to try out (geometry optimization of H2O using ORCA):